AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Conclusion

-We utilize the pre-trained Qwen2.5-Math-7B-Instruct~\cite{yang2024qwen2} and Math-psa-7B~\cite{wang2024openr} models as our foundational architectures.
-Qwen2.5-Math-7B-Instruct is an open-source large language model specifically designed for mathematical reasoning tasks.
+We initially use a open-sourced large language model (Qwen2.5-Math-PRM-7B~\cite{prmlessons}) to introduce textual process supervision.
+Results of our main experiments in Table~\ref{tab:main} demonstrate that AtomThink can be seamlessly integrated with such external models in a plug-and-play manner.
+Furthermore, in Table~\ref{tab:app_main} we also fine-tune a PRM based on Math-psa-7B~\cite{wang2024openr} model as our foundational architectures.
 Math-psa-7B is a text-based process supervision model trained using datasets such as PRM800K~\cite{lightman2023let}, Math-Shepherd~\cite{Math-shepherd} and MATH-APS~\cite{wang2024openr}.
 Low-Rank Adaptation (LoRA) is applied to fine-tune with the following parameters: rank (r) of 8, alpha scaling factor of 32, dropout rate of 0.1, and targeting the q and v projectors.
 Training is conducted over one epoch with a batch size of 256 and a learning rate of 1e-5.
 We sample a 20k-instance training set from PRM800K and combine it with the AMATH-PRM dataset, which is derived from multimodal CoT annotations, to serve as our fine-tuning data.
 All the samples include question, historical steps, and current step, with each current step being assigned a label of either correct or incorrect.
-In line with OpenR's settings, we designate "\textbackslash n\textbackslash n\textbackslash n\textbackslash n\textbackslash n" as the step separator and return the conditional probability of the current step being correct.
+We designate "\textbackslash n\textbackslash n\textbackslash n\textbackslash n\textbackslash n" as the step separator and return the conditional probability of the current step being correct.